Cardinal Pell to walk free from Australian jail after winning appeal - France 24

 Cardinal George Pell's historic child sex abuse convictions were quashed by Australia's High Court on Tuesday, paving the way for the senior Catholic cleric's release from prison.

+The decision brings to an abrupt end the most high-profile child sex abuse case faced by the Catholic Church.

-The 78-year-old was acquitted on all five counts of sexually abusing two 13-year-old choirboys in the 1990s, when the court overturned earlier decisions of a jury and lower appeals court.
+The 78-year-old was acquitted on all five counts of sexually abusing two 13-year-old choirboys in the 1990s, when the court overturned earlier decisions by a jury and lower appeals court.

-Pell had steadfastly maintained his innocence throughout a high-profile and lengthy court process.
+Pell, who had steadfastly maintained his innocence throughout a lengthy court process, said in a statement released by the Church that a "serious injustice" had been remedied by the decision.

 A jury had convicted Pell of the offences in December 2018 before that decision was upheld by a three-judge panel in Victoria state's Court of Appeal last August, in a split 2-1 verdict.

-The seven justices unanimously found the lower court had "failed to engage with the question of whether there remained a reasonable possibility that the offending had not taken place, such that there ought to have been a reasonable doubt as to the applicant's guilt".
+The seven justices unanimously found a lower court had "failed to engage with the question of whether there remained a reasonable possibility that the offending had not taken place."

+However his legal woes may not be at an end, as he faces several possible civil cases including from the father of one of the alleged victims -- who has subsequently died -- who previously said he would launch an action against Pell.

-The prosecution's case had relied almost entirely on the testimony of Pell's surviving victim, who testified in a closed-door hearing that he had sexually assaulted them in a Melbourne cathedral while he was archbishop of the city.
+The prosecution's case had relied heavily on the testimony of Pell's surviving accuser, who told a closed-door hearing that Pell had sexually assaulted the two boys in a Melbourne cathedral while he was archbishop of the city.

 The second choirboy -- who is not known to have ever spoken of the abuse -- died of a drug overdose in 2014.
 Neither man can be identified for legal reasons.

+"However my trial was not a referendum on the Catholic Church; nor a referendum on how Church authorities in Australia dealt with the crime of paedophilia in the Church.

+"The point was whether I had committed these awful crimes, and I did not."

-Pell's lawyers had argued there were "compounding improbabilities" in the case, including that Pell would not have had the time or opportunity to molest the boys in the priests' sacristy after Mass.
+Pell's lawyers had argued there were "compounding improbabilities" in the case, including that Pell would not have had the time or opportunity to molest the boys in the priests' sacristy after Mass, when he would usually be on the cathedral steps greeting congregants.

 The former Vatican treasurer remains in the priesthood, but his future role in the Catholic Church remains unclear.